espinr/quick-app-quick-start/README.md

 So, you can download the debugger APK at https://statres.quickapp.cn/quickapp/quickapptool/release/platform/quickapp_debugger_v1090.apk

-You can install it in your Android device.
-If the installation succeed, you will see a screen like the following figure:
+You can install it on an Android device.
+If the installation succeeds, you will see a screen like the following figure:

 ![Quick App Debugger screenshot](./images/debugger_main.jpg)